 Petroleum engineering is concerned with the design and development of front-end engineering technologies required in the exploration and extraction of oil and gas reservoirs.

 We offer a range of Petroleum Engineering degrees which you can read more about below.View available degree programmes

 The University of Aberdeen International Study Centre offers preparation programmes for progression to undergraduate degree study at the university.Discover the International Study Centre

-In addition to the technical petroleum engineering skills, petroleum engineers learn and develop skills in project management, project economics and environmental impact assessment.
-It is not surprising therefore that petroleum engineers are highly sought after by major energy and non-energy companies around the world, and are amongst the best paid compared to other engineering disciplines.
+Petroleum engineers work with geologists and other engineers to ensure the safe recovery, processing, transportation, transmission, and utilisation of petroleum products often in challenging environments.
+In addition to the technical petroleum engineering skills, petroleum engineers learn skills in project management, project economics and environmental impact assessment.
+It is unsurprising therefore that petroleum engineers are highly sought after by both energy and non-energy companies worldwide, and are amongst the best-paid compared to other engineering disciplines.